thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mail-settings.md

 Following steps are required to configure Mail Server settings.

 First, you must log in to your ThingsBoard instance WEB UI as a *system administrator*.
-Then, right click on the burger in the top-right corner of the WEB UI and select "Profile".
+Then, left click on the three dots in the top-right corner of the WEB UI and select "Profile".
 Change 'sysadmin@thingsboard.org' to your email address.
 Now re-login as administrator again.

 {% if docsPrefix == null %}